-The Student Services Department, in conjunction with the Office of the Registrar, is principally accountable for managing student records from the point of the first enrollment through graduation.
+The Office of the Registrar is principally accountable for managing student records from the point of the first enrollment through graduation.
 It handles inquiries on transfer credit evaluation, veteran affairs coordination, tuition billing, academic progress advising, and retention.
 All materials submitted in support of students' applications, including transcripts from other institutions, letters of reference, and related documents, become the property of Humboldt International University.
 During a student's enrollment, HIU maintains records that include admission and attendance information, academic transcripts, and other relevant data.
 Student academic records are maintained in accordance with HIU's academic document retention schedule after the student is no longer enrolled.
 Students who wish to review their files must submit a written request to the registrar.
 Permanent student records include admission information and academic transcripts.